 The Azure portal is the hub for all Azure services and offers a rich management experience with capabilities such as dashboards for pinning resources, intelligent search for finding resources, and tagging for resource management.
 To consolidate and streamline the monitoring and management workflow, we started adding the OMS portal capabilities into the Azure portal.
 All of the features of the OMS portal are now part of the Azure portal.
 In fact, some of the new features such as Traffic Analytics are only available in the Azure portal.
 You will be able to accomplish everything you were doing in the OMS portal with the Azure portal and more.
 If you haven’t already done so, you should start using the Azure portal today!

-The OMS portal will be officially retired on January 15, 2019.
+The OMS portal will be officially retired on January 15, 2019 for Azure commercial cloud and for Azure US Government cloud, the OMS portal will be officially retired on March 30, 2019.
 We are excited to move to the Azure portal and expect the transition to be easy.
 But we understand changes are difficult and can be disruptive.
 Send any questions, feedback, or concerns to LAUpgradeFeedback@microsoft.com.
 The rest of this article goes over the key scenarios and the roadmap for this transition.